Get road trip ready with this car safety checklist

 “Incidents and breakdowns on the road happen more often than you think." says Smith.
 Of course, having comprehensive car insurance and emergency roadside assistance in place is critical before heading off, but ensuring your car is in safe working order can give you additional confidence and comfort on the road.”

-So, before you take off on your road trip this summer, ensure your car is safe by completing these crucial safety checks.
+So, before you take off on your road trip, ensure your car is safe by completing these important safety checks.

 Road trip safety tips check list